container-images/container-image-template-old/README.md

  * `root/` - place for help files
    * `help.md` - Container manual page.
 Use the ```go-md2man``` command to convert it : `go-md2man -in=help.md -out=help.1`
    * `help.1` - Generated manual page.
- * `tests/` — these tests should verify that the image works